 - Moving into Stance: stepping forwards and backwards over the line, then settling into their unique on-guard stances.

 - Step, back-step (feet together) hit

 - Advance step (show target) cross-over retreat

 - Advance step (feint stab to eye), advance-lunge.

 For a large class, I would just put all the students behind a line (staggered along pistes, if necessary) and run these as footwork exercises.
 For a small class you can be more creative by pairing them up so they can mirror each other.
-I typically get them to do 10 reps of each; revision takes up to 20 mins.
+I typically get them to do 10 reps of each; revision requires around 20 mins.
+Then break.